 There are two separate programmes in the scheme:

-A maximum of 100 scholarships will be awarded to eligible scholars who are currently studying in the UK.
-The scholarships will provide some funding for the current academic year and will continue until the course of study has been completed.
+Scholarships were awarded to students who were studying in the UK.
+The scholarships provided some funding for the current academic year and will continue until the course of study has been completed.

-The In-Year Scholarship awards will be split across the three levels of study.
+The In-Year Scholarship awards were split across the three levels of study.

 A total cap on all scholarship awards has been set at 300, which will be allocated to ensure a fair balance across all educational levels.